Prosecutor: Socialist law jurisdictions

-A Public Procurator is an office used in Socialist judicial systems which, in some ways, corresponds to that of a public prosecutor in other legal systems, but with more far-reaching responsibilities, such as handling investigations otherwise performed by branches of the police.
-Conversely, the policing systems in socialist countries, such as the Militsiya of the Soviet Union, were not aimed at fulfilling the same roles as police forces in Democratic countries.
+A Public Procurator is an office used in socialist law, which in some ways corresponds to that of a public prosecutor in other legal systems but with more far-reaching responsibilities, such as handling investigations otherwise performed by branches of the police.
+Conversely, the policing systems in socialist countries, such as the Militsiya of the Soviet Union, were not aimed at fulfilling the same roles as police forces in democratic countries.

 People's Republic of China

 A Public Procurator is a position in the People's Republic of China, analogous to both detective and public prosecutor.
 Legally, they are bound by Public Procurators' Law of the People's Republic of China.
 According to Article 6, the functions and duties of public procurators are as follows: